-Hong Kong students hunker down for showdown amid talk of curfew
+Hong Kong students arm themselves for showdown amid talk of curfew

-HONG KONG (Reuters) - Hong Kong pro-democracy protesters paralysed parts of the Chinese-ruled city for a fourth day on Thursday, forcing schools to close and blocking highways as students built barricades and stockpiled makeshift weapons, setting the stage for campus showdowns.
+HONG KONG (Reuters) - Pro-democracy protesters paralysed parts of Hong Kong for a fourth day on Thursday, forcing schools to close and blocking highways as students built barricades and stockpiled makeshift weapons, setting the stage for campus showdowns.

-China’s Global Times tabloid, owned by the state-run People’s Daily, the mouthpiece of the Communist Party, briefly tweeted that the Hong Kong government was expected to announce a weekend curfew after some of the worst violence in decades in the former British colony.
-It deleted the tweet soon afterward without an explanation.
+China’s Global Times tabloid, owned by the state-run People’s Daily, the mouthpiece of the Communist Party, briefly said on Twitter that the Hong Kong government was expected to announce a weekend curfew after some of the worst violence in decades in the Chinese-ruled city.

+It deleted the post after a short time.
+Its editor said there was “not sufficient” information to back it up.

 Thousands of students hunkered down inside several campuses, surrounded by piles of food, bricks, petrol bombs, arrows with heads wrapped in cladding, catapults and other homemade weapons.

+Police said Chinese University, in the New Territories, had become a “weapons factory and an arsenal” with bows and arrows and catapults.

+“It is also evident that it has become a manufacturing base for petrol bombs,” police said.

-Protesters have torched vehicles and buildings, hurled petrol bombs at police stations and trains, dropped debris from bridges on to traffic below, and vandalised shopping malls and campuses, raising questions about how and when more than five months of unrest can be brought to an end.
+Protesters have torched vehicles and buildings, hurled petrol bombs at police stations and trains, dropped debris from bridges on to traffic below and vandalised shopping malls and campuses, raising questions about how and when more than five months of unrest can be brought to an end.

 “I am not prepared to fire the arrows unless there’s no other resort,” student Cheung, 18, told Reuters.
 “I am also new in learning how to use arrows.
-I think arrows can’t really hit them (police) but if the police fire live rounds, we will die.”
+I think arrows can’t really hit them but if the police fire live rounds, we will die.”

-Police said one arrow was fired from Hong Kong Polytechnic University early in the morning.
+Police said arrows were fired at officers from Hong Kong Polytechnic University in the morning.

-“Such an act can be fatal,” they said in a statement.
-“When more officers came to their aid, rioters still threw flower pots from heights, endangering public safety.”
+Several universities announced there would be no classes on campuses for the rest of the year.

+Baptist University, next to a Chinese People’s Liberation Army base in Kowloon Tong, issued an “urgent appeal”, telling students to stay away from campus.

+“Your safety is so dear to our hearts and to your parents’ and friends’ hearts,” it said.
+“Please stay away from harm’s way.”

-The Global Times’ shortlived announcement cited unnamed sources.
+The Global Times’ short-lived announcement about a curfew cited unnamed sources.
 It did not elaborate but, but online rumours have swirled along those lines.

+“We don’t want to see a curfew, but we think it will happen sooner or later,” Polytechnic University student Alex, 19, told Reuters.
+“We think it will be twinned with the postponement of the district council elections.”

-Hundreds of protesters occupied roads in the Central business district, home to some of the world’s most expensive real estate, during their lunch hour.
+Hundreds of protesters occupied roads in the city’s business district, home to some of the world’s most expensive real estate, in the middle of the day.

-Many were dressed in office attire and wore the now-banned face masks as they marched down a major thoroughfare that connects luxury shopping malls and glittering skyscrapers.

-Hundreds of protesters also set up barricades near a popular shopping mall in the eastern part of Hong Kong island, dragging traffic cones and orange gates to block roads.

 Across the harbour, black-clad protesters and university students maintained their blockades of major roads, including the entrance to the Cross-Harbour Tunnel that links Hong Kong island to the Kowloon area, and a highway between Kowloon and the rural New Territories.